xodio/xod/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-As a special exception, the copyright holders give permission to link the code of portions of this program with the OpenSSL library under certain conditions as described in each individual source file and distribute linked combinations including the program with the OpenSSL library.
+As a special exception, the copyright holders permission to link the code of portions of this program with the OpenSSL library under certain conditions as described in each individual source file and distribute linked combinations including the program with the OpenSSL library.
 You must comply with the GNU Affero General Public License in all respects for all of the code used other than as permitted herein.
-If you modify file(s) with this exception, you may extend this exception to your version of the file(s), but you are not obligated to do so.
+If you modify the file(s) with this exception, you may extend this exception to your version of the file(s), but you are not obligated to do so.
 If you do not wish to do so, delete this exception statement from your version.
 If you delete this exception statement from all source files in the program, then also delete it in the license file.

 ## Contributing